aoijs/website/src/content/docs/functions/pruneMembers.md

 ---
 title: $pruneMembers
-description: $pruneMembers will kick all inactive users whose been inactive for a given amount of time.
+description: $pruneMembers will kick all inactive users who've been inactive for a given amount of time.
 id: pruneMembers
 ---

-`$pruneMembers` will kick all inactive users whose been inactive for a given amount of time.
+`$pruneMembers` will kick all inactive users who've been inactive for a given amount of time.

 ## Usage